 \subsection{Main Results}

 \paragraph{Results on Tabular–Image Modality Datasets.} \Cref{table:result_image} summarizes the classification accuracy of MMPFN and state-of-the-art baselines on four tabular–image datasets.
-Compared with fine-tuned TabPFN~\cite{hollmann2025accurate}, which use only tabular inputs, MMPFN consistently improves performance by leveraging image features.
-In~\Cref{table:result_image}, MMCL~\cite{hager2023best}, TIP~\cite{du2024tip}, and HEALNet~\cite{hemker2024healnetmultimodalfusionheterogeneous} show inconsistent performance, due to small dataset size and the low dimensionality of tabular features.
-In contrast, MMPFN achieves the best results on all datasets except Mass, where its performance is only marginally different from the other two models.
-Compared with TIME~\cite{luo2025time}, which uses TabPFN as its tabular encoder, MMPFN delivers substantial gains, indicating that our modality projection strategies are more effective than simple fusion.
-CatBoost~\cite{dorogush2018catboost} incorporated image embeddings as raw input features, following the recommendations in its documentation, and achieved strong performance.
-AutoGluon~\cite{tang2024autogluon}, an AutoML framework for multimodal data, also performed competitively on several tabular benchmarks.
-However, both models exhibited a lower average rank than MMPFN.
+Compared with fine-tuned TabPFN~\cite{hollmann2025accurate}, which uses only tabular inputs, MMPFN consistently improves performance by leveraging image features.
+MMCL~\cite{hager2023best}, TIP~\cite{du2024tip}, and HEALNet~\cite{hemker2024healnet} show inconsistent results, likely due to the small dataset size and low-dimensional tabular features.
+In contrast, MMPFN achieves the best results on all datasets except Mass, where it remains competitive with the top models.
+Compared with TIME~\cite{luo2025time}, which uses TabPFN as its tabular encoder, MMPFN delivers substantial gains, suggesting that our modality projection strategies are more effective than simple fusion.
+CatBoost~\cite{prokhorenkova2018catboost} uses image embeddings as raw input features and achieves strong performance.
+AutoGluon~\cite{tang2024autogluon}, an AutoML framework for multimodal data, also performs competitively on several benchmarks.
+However, MMPFN achieves a better average rank than both models.